abhiuday467/redis-spring-boot-demo/README.md

 4. Observability & hardening
    - Add structured logging for auth flows, rate limiting on login/refresh, and basic health/readiness probes for Redis/MySQL.

+5. Cluster-based login fix
+   - Current status: login with Redis Cluster profile is not working; session writes fail when the app runs on the host due to cluster MOVED redirects to container hostnames (e.g., redis-7000).
+   - Fix options: run the Spring app inside the same Docker Compose network, or adjust Redis nodes to announce a host-reachable address (e.g., set `--cluster-announce-ip` to host IP and use `localhost:700x`), and verify Lettuce cluster topology refresh settings.